Shannon M. Garrett, Co-Founder and Board Chair – Holland, MI

 Liz Johnson, Co-Founder and Board Member – Duluth, MN

-Liz Johnson was the Director of Operations and Community for VoteRunLead through 2015, a national organization that supports the aspirations of women who want to transform our country and democracy through their participation as leaders.
-Liz has worked with countless women leaders to inspire, inform and equip them to pursue positions of influence and elective office.
-A leader in the design and implementation of training programs for rural women, Liz is also one of the founders of Plate to Politics in collaboration with the Women Food and Agriculture Network that supports women leaders from the healthy food and farming movement.
-Across the country, she has delivered training programs through unique partnerships with women’s civic, non-profit, and business organizations.
-Her work is characterized by her asset-based approach and the number and diversity of women.
-She is a member of the board of the Hmong American Farmers Association and First Witness Child Advocacy Center and serves as a Duluth, Minnesota Tree Commissioner.
-Previously, she has worked in philanthropy, as a legislative consultant, and with a variety of nonprofit organizations.
-She is the recipient of the Minnesota Women’s Press Change Maker Award.
+Liz Johnson is a co-founder and board member at VoteRunLead, a national organization that supports the aspirations of women who want to transform our country and democracy through their participation as leaders.
+As a former Director of Community and Operations at VRL and Director of Rural Programs at The White House Project, Liz has worked with countless women leaders to inspire, inform and equip them to pursue positions of influence and elective office.
+A leader in the design and implementation of training programs for rural women, Liz trains women in agriculture, natural resources and food systems with Plate to Politics, a program of the Women Food and Agriculture Network.
+Her work is characterized by an asset-based approach.
+She is a member of the board of the Hmong American Farmers Association and First Witness Child Advocacy Center and serves on her city’s Urban Forest Commission.
+She is a past recipient of the Minnesota Women’s Press Change Maker Award.
 Liz lives in Duluth, Minnesota next to the largest freshwater lake in the world.

 Pakou Hang, Co-Founder and Board Member – St. Paul, MN